dieter-wilhelm/apdl-mode/apdl-mode-readme.txt

 keyword completion, code templates, solver communication (GNU-Linux only), license reporting, dedicated keybindings, etc.

-Nowadays - with the advent of modern GUIs - I find APDL-Mode mostly useful for studying solver (.dat) files which were created by WorkBench.
+Nowadays - with the advent of modern GUIs - I find APDL-Mode also useful for studying solver (.dat) files which were created by WorkBench.
 Likewise for writing WorkBench `Command' snippets and inspecting longer snippets from other sources.
 Accessing swiftly the